A case study for measuring the relativistic dipole of a galaxy cross-correlation with the Dark Energy Spectroscopic Instrument: Theoretical model

 The first two terms in the first line of Eq.~\eqref{eq:Delta} are the standard density and RSD contributions, that give rise to a monopole, quadrupole and hexadecapole in the two-point correlation function (or power spectrum).
 The third term is the contribution from lensing magnification.
 This contribution has been measured in the distribution of quasars~\citep{Scranton:2005ci} and galaxies at high redshift~\citep{Liu:2021gbm}.
 It is subdominant in current spectroscopic galaxy surveys, but will become relevant for the coming generation of surveys at high redshift~\citep{Jelic-Cizmek:2020pkh}.
 Since we focus here on the BGS sample at $z\leq 0.5$, lensing magnification is completely negligible~\citep{Bonvin:2013ogt}.
 The last three lines are the so-called relativistic effects.
-Among these terms, the ones in the second line are the dominant contributions.
+Note that these terms are not relativistic in the sense that they would involve higher powers of $V$.
+They account for both the impact of spatial distortion, $\Phi$, and time distortion, $\Psi$, on the light's energy, as well as several light-cone projection effects related to peculiar motion along the line of sight.
+Among the relativistic terms, the ones in the second line are the dominant contributions.
 They are indeed suppressed by one power $\HH/k$ with respect to density and RSD, whereas the last two lines are suppressed by two powers, $(\HH/k)^2$.
 It was shown that the terms in the second line do not significantly contribute to the standard monopole, quadrupole and hexadecapole~\citep{Tansella:2017rpi}.
 However, they have the special property to generate a dipole in the correlation function, allowing us to isolate them from the dominant density and RSD.
 The first two terms in the second line are Doppler contributions, whereas the last term is the contribution from gravitational redshift, which depends directly on $\Psi$.

 To measure the relativistic dipole, it is necessary to correlate two populations of galaxies.
 Here we split the sample into a bright population (B), containing all galaxies brighter than a chosen flux threshold, and a faint population (F).
 The dipole in the correlation function then reads